Tomato soup spice cake is topped with a luscious cream cheese frosting for a classic dessert that’s easy to make.

 Most of us are pretty content when served a slice of old-fashioned carrot cake but would probably think twice before diving into a slice of tomato soup cake.
 It’s funny how our minds readily accept one but not the other.

-I concur that it sounds a little wacky, but Campbell’s tomato soup cake is a tasty spice cake with a deep rich flavor and a warm, slightly reddish hue.
+I concur that it sounds a little wacky, but Campbell’s tomato soup cake is a tasty spice cake with a deep rich flavor and a warm, slightly reddish hue, thanks to the secret ingredient.

 What does tomato soup cake taste like?
 If you are a little hesitant, rest assured that the tomato soup merely adds moisture, so your cake won’t taste like tomatoes.